RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 #### Preprocessing

 We selected key numerical features relevant to ride behavior: pickup_datetime, dropoff_datetime, trip_miles, trip_time, base_passenger_fare, driver_pay, and location IDs.
 Datetime columns were transformed to extract hour and weekday components.
-We also performed feature engineering to create useful features like fare_per_mile, and removed outliers based on trip duration and distance.
+We also removed outliers based on trip duration and distance.
 Due to our very large amount of data, we used a small sample of the data (5%) to determine bounds for each parameter and remove the outliers.

 ```py
 def IQR_bounds(df, columns):